CrawlScript/RpHGNN/README.md

 ## Run RpHGNN

-You can run MGDCF with the following command:
+You can run RpHGNN with the following command:
 ```shell
 sh scripts/run_ACM.sh